 As an alternative to placing independent lag screws initially, the articular reduction can be maintained with a pointed reduction clamp, and perhaps K-wires, during manipulation of the distal metaphyseal fracture.

 If this strategy is used, the distal plate screws must be lag screws to compress the articular surface.

 Additional screws are added to obtain the desired stability.
 Their number and position depend on the individual fracture pattern.
 At least three screws should be inserted in the diaphyseal segment.
 Stability is increased with longer plates.
 It is not necessary to put a screw in every hole.

 To enhance stability in certain fracture patterns (e.g., oblique or spiral), an additional lag screw can be placed through the plate to compress a non-comminuted metaphyseal fracture.
 Lag screws should be placed before locking head screws.

 Depending upon the bone quality, plate length and fracture stability, conventional or locking head screws may be used in the other locations.

 X-ray imaging at the end of the operation confirms anatomical restoration of length, alignment and rotation.
-See also "assessment of reduction" under "authors' added material".
+See also the content on assessment of reduction.